robin174/uk-delivers-template/README.md

 **Once the app is available locally, let's get it online.**

 ## Upload template to GitHub
+Create a new repository on your GitHub account.

+*To add: upload process...*

 For the purposes of speed, we are currently working directly off `master`.
 Feel free to use a branch.

 ##### .gitignore